ongr-io/demo.ongr.io/src/ONGR/DemoBundle/Resources/doc/index.rst

 ..

-.. note:: Currently only the Virtualbox provider is supported.
+	Currently only the Virtualbox provider is supported.

 That's it.
 The ONGR is alive.